Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-code-highlighting-to-markdown-code-blocks.md

 @import 'code';
 ```

-You can simply paste the CSS from the theme in the code CSS file.
+You can paste the CSS from the theme in the code CSS file.

 And now, if you reload your application, you should see the theme in action, like the image below.